-Distribution: Chiefly east of the Cascades in Washington; south-central British Columbia south to California, east to Montana and Arizona.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; southern British Columbia to California, east to the Rocky Mountains.

 Conservation Status: Not of concern